pratt-itl/pratt-telepresence/index.md

 ---
 layout: tilegrid
-title: Pratt Production
+title: Pratt Telepresence
-description: Providing information of machine and output capabilities and protocols
+description: Providing information for
 ---

-## Pratt Production
+## Pratt Telepresence

-A centralized location for Pratt Institute's Production capabilities and protocols.
-Including basic machine information, tooling options, facility locations, hours of operation, submission links and all other pertient information regarding output and production.
+A centralized location for navigating and utilizing Pratt's telepresence cloud kit to support teaching and learning.